 We saw staff stored and kept records of NHS prescriptions as described in current guidance.

-The dentists were aware of current guidance with regards to prescribing medicines.
+The dentist were aware of current guidance with regards to prescribing medicines.

 Antimicrobial prescribing audits were carried out annually.
-The most recent audit indicated the dentists were following current guidelines.
+The most recent audit indicated the dentist was following current guidelines.

 Track record on safety, and lessons learned and improvements